renatalucia/KaggleTPSApril21/README.md

 ## Introduction

-This is project from the Kaggle Tabular Playground Series - Apr 2021.
+This is a project from the Kaggle Tabular Playground Series - Apr 2021.

 The level of the competitions from the Tabular Playground Series are something in between a Getting Started and a Featured competition.

-The dataset is used for the Apr 2021 competition is synthetic but based on a real dataset (the Titanic data) and generated using a CTGAN.
+The dataset used for the Apr 2021 competition is synthetic but based on a real dataset (the Titanic data) and generated using a CTGAN.
 The statistical properties of this dataset are very similar to the original Titanic dataset, but there's no way to "cheat" by using public labels for predictions.

+The goal of the ML model is to predict if a given passenger survived or not the Titanic.

 ## Project Structure